govuk-one-login/olse-receiver-accelerator/docs/README.md

 # Application Development Approaches

-This repository provides two approaches to develop with the receiver while adhering to [RFC 8935](https://www.rfc-editor.org/rfc/rfc8935.html).
+This repository provides two approaches to develop with the receiver while adhering to [RFC 8935](https://www.rfc-editor.org/rfc/rfc8935.html) (ensure that you read the RFC).

 ## Container